 Correctly identify a common disease: Healing (wisdom): 6

 Knowledges (wisdom): the knowledge skill simulates your character’s knowledge of certain subjects.
-Knowledge skills can be used outside of combat gather information about places, people, or things, or in combat during the preparation phase and after the preparation phase at the cost of 1 action.
+Knowledge skills can be used outside of combat to gather information about places, people, or things, or in combat during the preparation phase and after the preparation phase at the cost of 1 action.

 Society: Society includes knowledge of current events, politics, and the layouts of large settlements.